 The crescent shape is often applied to pillows with adjustable fillings, letting mothers shape the pillow with how they want to use it, letting them bring the baby closer in the most comfortable way.

 Crescent pillows can conform to the contours of the waist.
 It’s an easier pillow to use on chairs, as it only needs to sit on top of the legs to provide support.

-Some nursing pillows can be used for tummy time of the baby.
+Some nursing pillows can be used for tummy time for the baby.
 Tummy time is an essential step after feeding to avoid tummy aches and uneasiness for babies.

 It’s also important to consider a pillow’s portability, especially for parents that travel often.
 Some pillows are made to be bigger and will not easily fit travel bags or carry-ons.

 While you have the option to buy dedicated nurse pillows for travel, having a single nursing pillow that’s easy to bring anywhere lowers costs and is more efficient in the long run.

 The Best Organic Nursing Pillow